ctitools/neurocti/training.md

 The training was done on 3x RTX 4090 (=72 GB of vRAM), 128 GB of RAM, AMD Ryzen Threadripper PRO 5955WX 16-Cores.
 Also, we were generously given access to a server with 2 x L40S GPUs (48GB vRAM each)

+## Recommended HW
+As much GPU vRAM as you can get ;-) Anything north of 128GB vRAM is good.
+There are tricks to use QLoRA but we have not tried them yet.

 ## OS and software requirements

 The base OS that we trained with was an Ubuntu 20.04.6 LTS.
 In addition, we installed the [lambdastack](https://lambdalabs.com/lambda-stack-deep-learning-software) which neatly makes sure that all the NVIDIA SDK and drivers are ok.